bazylion/portfolio/README.md

 # My portfolio
 My Tester's Portfolio
 ## About me
 My name is Przemysław Krzyżak.
-Teamplayer, hardworker and positive thinker.
+Teamp layer, hard worker and positive thinker.
 After long and exhausting fight with depression (which of course I won.)
 I took care of myself and my career.
 So my decision was return to IT, which was my former love. (depression made me quit college)
 I chose the path of Manual Tester, and in near future I aim at automation.